awslabs/deequ/src/main/scala/com/amazon/deequ/examples/constraint_suggestion_example.md

 Currently, we leave it up to the user to decide whether they want to apply the suggested constraints or not, and provide the corresponding Scala code for convenience.
 For larger datasets, it makes sense to evaluate the suggested constraints on some held-out portion of the data to see whether they hold or not.
 You can test this by adding an invocation of `.useTrainTestSplitWithTestsetRatio(0.1)` to the `ConstraintSuggestionRunner`.
 With this configuration, it would compute constraint suggestions on 90% of the data and evaluate the suggested constraints on the remaining 10%.

 Finally, we would also like to note that the constraint suggestion code provides access to the underlying [column profiles](https://github.com/awslabs/deequ/blob/master/src/main/scala/com/amazon/deequ/examples/data_profiling_example.md) that it computed via `suggestionResult.columnProfiles`.

+An [executable and extended version of this example](https://github.com/awslabs/deequ/blob/master/src/main/scala/com/amazon/deequ/examples/.scala) is part of our code base.